Deep in the moors above Hebden Bridge, alongside the sweet heather and thistle banks, sit our six hand made, timber-clad cabins .

 From our door you can walk the Calderdale and Pennine Ways or cycle the Sustrans National Route 68.
 Should you simply want to curl up with a book alongside the butterflies, birds and deer that live alongside us, be our guest.
 Think of us as your breathing space from everyday life and you won’t go far wrong.

-Check in is from 5pm on your arrival date, and check-out is 9am on your departure day; this is to allow for Covid secure cleaning.
+Check in is from 4pm on your arrival date, and check-out is 10am on your departure day.
+We can sometimes give you a later check-out time, so do ask.
 Please let us know if you are going to be arriving after 10pm.

-Each glamping cabin has an allocated parking bay for you to park in.
+Each cabin has an allocated parking bay for you to park in.
 Please only park in your designated bay.
+There is outside seating for each cabin, but due to being next to moorland, use of BBQ is not permitted.

-Daisy Bank Camp is tranquil, rural glamping in West Yorkshire for adults seeking peace and quiet.
-So, as much as we love children under 16, we don’t cater for them at present.
+Daisy Bank Camp is tranquil, rural place in West Yorkshire for adults over 18 seeking peace and quiet.
+So, as much as we love children, we don’t cater for them at present.

 Well-behaved dogs are very welcome for an extra fee.
-However, because we have sheep and lambs on site, all dogs must be on a lead and under control at all times.
+However, because we have sheep and lambs on site, all dogs must be on a lead and under control at all times unless in the enclosed areas.
 Dogs are not allowed to be left in the cabins while you are away or allowed on the furniture.
 So please bring your dog’s bed with you so they feel at home.

-We are still new, so please excuse our nakedness in places as we carry on planting and perfecting our permaculture site.
+We are still new, so please excuse our wild garden spaces as we carry on planting and perfecting our permaculture site.
 In the meantime, you can be sure that you’ll be greeted with a warm Yorkshire welcome here at Daisy Bank Camp – and a reet good brew, too!

 For all the seasonal and wildlife goings on here at Daisy Bank Camp